beckitrue/devpod-neovim/docs/index.md

 ## The DevPod

 I'm testing using the same [dotfiles](https://beckitrue/dotfiles) that I use on my local machine.
+I've largely copied the setup that Omerxx has - check out [his YouTube channel](https://www.youtube.com/@devopstoolbox) for more information on how to set up neovim, tmux, and other DevOps tools.

 I didn't make any changes since this is a PoC.
 But, for a real use case I would have dotfiles for the specific environment.